 - MINI is more fun to drive

-The Audi A1 is a stylish entry into the growing niche of upmarket superminis, which was invented by the MINI Hatch and joined by the Citroen DS3.
-These cars are the perfect fit for high-flyers living in the city, or those who simply don’t want a big car yet still crave luxury and the latest technology.
+The Audi A1 is a stylish entry into the growing niche of upmarket superminis, which was invented by the MINI Hatch and also includes the Citroen DS3.
+These cars are the perfect fit for high-flyers living in the city, or those who simply don't want a big car yet still crave luxury and the latest technology.

 There's a choice of either the standard three-door model or a five-door version called the Audi A1 Sportback, which is more practical, particularly for buyers with children.

 Whether you need to get from A to B economically, or you want a car that can accelerate from 0-62mph in just 5.8 seconds, there's an A1 for you.
-The petrol engine range features 1.2 and 1.4-litre engines and those seeking lower running costs can choose from 1.4 or 2.0-litre diesels.
+The petrol engine range features 1.0 and 1.4-litre engines and those seeking lower running costs can choose from a 1.6-litre diesel.